Warden, Steffan Walton

 My road to Sandwich started in 2015 with Bardsey Bird Observatory shutting its doors during the winter months.
 I negotiated my way off the Welsh windswept island and down south to set up shop as a temporary volunteer at Sandwich Bay Bird Observatory.
 With eager eyes I set about the census areas documenting all I could find and scribbling it all down in my notepad.
 Straight away the common mainland birds of Britain caught my eye.
 I ran round watching all those birds that avoid little Welsh islands.
-I’m talking about the birds you mainland folk take for granted; Coot, Mute Swan, Green Woodpecker, Little Grebe, Grey Partridge and the first Pochard I’d seen in two years!
-After savouring the little things I began to pick out a few more notable sightings too including Velvet Scoter, Great Northern Diver, Slavonian and Red-necked Grebes, Jack Snipes, Goosanders, with an overwintering Siberian Chiffchaff perhaps the most notable.
-Other interesting finds include my first Continental Coal Tits and flurry of rather late (December) Swallows.
-When not on census I enjoyed helping out the Ringing team whenever possible.
-This worked particularly well being the only person wanting to ring Blue Tits (there’s none on Bardsey to practise!).
+I’m talking about the birds you mainland folk take for granted; Coot, Mute Swan, Green Woodpecker, Little Grebe, Grey Partridge etc!
+After savouring the little things I began to pick out a few more notable sightings too including Velvet Scoters, Great Northern Divers, Slavonian and Red-necked Grebes, and an overwintering Siberian Chiffchaff.
+Other interesting finds included my first Continental Coal Tits and flurry of rather late (December) Swallows.
 Staying on site had its benefits including my own personal Starling roost which appeared each evening over the fields surrounding the Bird Observatory.
 I would watch over 10,000 swirling birds avoiding the talons of Peregrines and Sparrowhawks, whilst both Short-eared and Barn Owls hunted nearby.